KebsCS/LeagueClientDebugger/README.md

 ![Example](https://i.imgur.com/riDrBoc.png)

 ## Features
-* See all requests the League Client and Riot Client send and receive - HTTP/S, RMS (riot messaging service), XMPP (chat) and RTMP (custom games)
+* See all requests the Riot Client and Riot's games send and receive - HTTP/S, RMS (riot messaging service), XMPP (chat), RTMP (custom games) and websockets
+* Works on League of Legends, Valorant, Teamfight Tactics and Legends of Runeterra
 * Modify the requests to change how the client works, eg. disable vanguard
 * LCU and Riot Client websocket connection
 * Send custom requests directly to the server or straight to client
 * Fiddler or other HTTP proxy integration
 * Run client with custom command line arguments, eg. LCU on any port you want
 * Disable OpenSSL verification certificate errors and see the client logs
-* Works on League of Legends, Valorant and Legends of Runeterra

 ## Installation